jordgubben/shy-type/README.md

 Form validation is however not something it is designed for, as error messages are focused beeing programmer friendly (i.e. not end user friendly).

+The library ha no dependencies and is very small.
+It runs both node and browsers.

 ## Checks